ETS-Android5/GETIN-shape-Kopelman/README.md

 My first Android Application

-I made the app on Android Studio IDE

 I used Java for backend and used Firebase as my realtime database.

 Feel free to take a look in my code!